gdapablo/N-body_builder/README.md

 - AGAMA galaxy model architecture: Vasiliev 2019.

-All the necessary data to initialise and run the scripts are attached in folder 'data'.
+All the necessary data to initialise and run the scripts are attached in the Zip folder called 'data'.
+You should download it to your system and unzip in the same directory where you place the jupyter-notebook to read all the necessary files.

+The data folder contains the next files:

+1. OversamplePSF.fits: the oversample PSF central image of the galaxy in a 251x251 pixels.
+It's made used to improve the fitting on central region of the HST image.

+2. FCC170_HST_croped.fits: the croped HST image of the Fornax galaxy FCC 170 (NGC 1381) used to perform the 2D photometric decomposition.

+3. FCC170_pPXF_kineematics_SNR-40.fits: kinematics data proceding from Pinna et al. 2019a obtained by applying the penalized-pixel fitting routine (pPXF) as explained in Cappellari  &  Emsellem  (2004).
+This .fits file provides the kinematics to compare with our N-body model.